StnslvKostov/CarRentalSystem/README.md

 ## Installation

-Close repository and run in IntelliJ
+Clone repository and run in IntelliJ

 ## Usage
 Follow application instructions when started.